stripe-archive/accept-a-card-payment/without-webhooks/server/php/README.md

-# Taking a card payment on the web with PHP
+# Accepting a card payment with PHP

 ## Requirements

-* PHP
+- PHP

 ## How to run